Isn't It Romantic? (The Golden Girls): Legacy

 Contemporary writers have generally praised the episode's handling of lesbian character Jean as progressive and emotionally touching.
 Writing in The A.V.
 Club in 2017, Molly Eichel commented: "Neither Jean nor her sexuality are at any points the butt of the episode; instead she’s treated with respect."

 A scene in which Dorothy asks Sophia how she would react if she had a child who came out as gay, has been singled out by some commentators as emblematic of the episode's attitude of acceptance.
 Sophia responds:

-I wouldn't love him one bit less; I would wish him every happiness.
+I wouldn't love him one bit less; I would wish him every happiness in the world.
 Now keep your fat mouth shut so I can get some sleep.